Parquet Oil Treatment in Warsaw — Natural Wood Protection

 Frequently asked questions

-Why choose oil over lacquer for parquet?
+Why pick oil instead of lacquer for parquet?

-Which oil should I choose?
+Which oil is best to choose?

 How often does an oiled floor need refreshing?

 In living rooms and bedrooms — every 2–3 years.
 In hallways and kitchens — every 1–1.5 years.
-Refreshing means applying a thin coat of oil without any sanding, and it takes just a few hours.
+Refreshing means applying a thin coat of oil without any sanding, and it takes only a few hours.

-Can I oil my parquet myself?
+Can I oil my parquet on my own?

 How long before I can walk on the floor after treatment?